na-na-hi/renget/archive/how2playba.md

 ##Top Tips
 - Match colours (e.g. red enemy = use red units)
 - Read the story (it's fun)
-- Rush through normal missions to unlock cafe upgrades and game modes
+- Rush through normal missions to unlock cafe upgrades and game modes.
+Don't worry about 3*'ing too much.
 - Splurge ur AP.
 1 AP = 1 Account XP, so dump stamina to level up.
 - Take advantage of the school bonuses and use CC in Bounty
 - [Join a club.](https://rentry.org/holdingthebag) There's no clan tryharding or an obligation to talk.
 Newfags are very welcome.